helio-fm/helio-sequencer/Docs/getting-started.md

 The breadcrumb control on the top is responsible for navigating the workspace.

-The `Studio` root node contains links to all available pages and open projects:
+All items in the breadcrumb control have their own context menus.
+The `Studio` root node contains all available pages and open projects:

-![breadcrumbs-root-menu]
+![breadcrumbs-menus]

 #### Workspace structure

 Breadcrumbs show the hierarchy of the current page you're on.

-Under the hood, all pages have a tree-like structure that looks like this:
+Under the hood, the workspace is a tree-like structure that looks like this:

 - **Dashboard** for the projects list, a fancy logo, and a couple of buttons
 - **Settings** for choosing a language, audio drivers, playing with UI flags, etc